TheuTrich/Random-moving-pixel/README.md

 to avoid errors it will detect when the **x** is smaller than 0 it will add ___width___ to **x**.
 Or if it is bigger than the (___width___ - 1) it will subtract the ___width___.
 And **y** is the same as **x** but replaces ___width___ with ___height___

+### Python
+In python version it a bit more complicated because i use multithread to make it a bit faster and able to run multiple at same time

 ## Program Location
 C++:randpxl\x64\Debug